MyParcelCOM/carrier-specification/README.md

 ## Commands

-`./mp.sh up` - Start the containers, it will start a server to watch file changes and reload automatically.
+`./mp.sh up` - Start the containers which will start a server to watch file changes and reload automatically.

 `./mp.sh down` - Stop the containers.